Vine Energy (NYSE:VEI) Now Covered by Analysts at Bank of America

-Bank of America started coverage on shares of Vine Energy (NYSE:VEI) in a note issued to investors on Monday, Benzinga reports.
-The firm set a “buy” rating and a $21.00 price target on the stock.
-Bank of America‘s price objective points to a potential upside of 80.72% from the company’s current price.
+Bank of America started coverage on shares of Vine Energy (NYSE:VEI) in a research report report published on Monday morning, Benzinga reports.
+The brokerage issued a buy rating and a $21.00 target price on the stock.

-Several other equities analysts have also weighed in on the stock.
-Citigroup initiated coverage on shares of Vine Energy in a report on Monday, April 12th.
-They set a “buy” rating and a $16.50 target price on the stock.
-Credit Suisse Group began coverage on shares of Vine Energy in a research note on Monday, April 12th.
-They set an “outperform” rating and a $15.00 target price for the company.
-Capital One Financial started coverage on shares of Vine Energy in a research note on Monday, April 12th.
-They issued an “overweight” rating and a $23.00 price target for the company.
-Barclays started coverage on shares of Vine Energy in a report on Monday, April 12th.
-They issued an “equal weight” rating and a $14.00 target price on the stock.
-Finally, Royal Bank of Canada initiated coverage on shares of Vine Energy in a report on Monday, April 12th.
-They issued an “outperform” rating and a $17.00 target price on the stock.
-One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Vine Energy currently has an average rating of “Buy” and a consensus price target of $17.63.
+Other equities research analysts have also recently issued reports about the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on Vine Energy in a research note on Monday, April 12th.
+They issued a buy rating and a $16.50 price objective on the stock.
+Credit Suisse Group assumed coverage on shares of Vine Energy in a research report on Monday, April 12th.
+They issued an outperform rating and a $15.00 price target on the stock.
+Citigroup assumed coverage on shares of Vine Energy in a report on Monday, April 12th.
+They issued a buy rating and a $16.50 price objective for the company.
+Royal Bank of Canada started coverage on shares of Vine Energy in a report on Monday, April 12th.
+They set an outperform rating and a $17.00 target price on the stock.
+Finally, Morgan Stanley initiated coverage on shares of Vine Energy in a report on Monday.
+They set an overweight rating and a $18.00 target price on the stock.
+One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
+The company currently has a consensus rating of Buy and an average price target of $17.63.

 Vine Energy Inc, an energy company, focuses on the development of natural gas properties in the stacked Haynesville and Mid-Bossier shale plays in the Haynesville Basin of Northwest Louisiana.
 The company was founded in 2014 and is based in Plano, Texas.